tw1984/tf-arm-resource_group/README.md

 Creates an resource group.

+This module now requires terraform 0.12.
+If you need 0.11 compatibility, please reference an older release tag.

 # IMPORTANT - Inter-module dependencies

 The resource group is a dependency for all things that are created inside it, so it must already be fully provisioned before using any of the other CR Terraform modules.
 The `depends_on` Terraform keyword is not supported for module dependencies in 0.11, but there is some work that should make it into v0.12, not yet released.